OpenDSA/OpenDSA-LTI/README.md

 ## Development Environment

-The development environment assumes you have Docker, Docker-Compose, and Make installed.
+The development environment assumes you have Docker, Docker-Compose, Git, and Make installed.
 The environment does not require Make, but it is helpful for running the application.

-Docker can be found [here](https://docs.docker.com/get-docker/) and instructions for installing Docker-Compose (if not included with your Docker installation) can be found [here](https://docs.docker.com/compose/install/)
+Docker can be found [here](https://docs.docker.com/get-docker/) and instructions for installing Docker-Compose (if not included with your Docker installation) can be found [here](https://docs.docker.com/compose/install/).
+If you are on Windows, see [below](#windows) for further instructions.

-Make can be found in the default package manager on Linux, in Brew on Mac, and through various methods on Windows.
+Make can be found in the default package manager on Linux, in Brew on Mac, and [here](http://gnuwin32.sourceforge.net/packages/make.htm) for Windows.
+For a Windows installation, you should put make in Program Files, NOT Program Files (x86).
+Then, edit your environment variable PATH to add: C:/Program Files/GnuWin32/bin.
+If you don’t know how to edit an environment variable on Windows, google for “windows set environment variable”.

 To run OpenDSA-LTI, simply run either `make up` or `docker-compose up` and the app will be available at